xiaoluo-whu/xiaoluo-whu.github.io/_pages/about.md

 ## Industry Projects
 I have several years' working experiences as a software engineer.
 Growing from a junior developer to a senior one, I have participated in nearly every aspect of industrial software development, including backend, frontend, testing and DevOps.
+I have been trying to build large-scale scalable systems, improving consistency and availability.

 * Backend server application of a financial management App with millions scale users &nbsp;[[**blog**]](https://xiaoluo-whu.github.io/posts/2018/05/review-backend-structure/)
 * Supply chain management system of an E-commerce company &nbsp;[[**code**]](https://github.com/xiaoluo-whu/SP)[[**blog**]](https://xiaoluo-whu.github.io/posts/2019/08/review_server_prototype/)